How to Overcome Tattoo Anxiety

 Ask your tattooist if numbing spray can be used, however, most tattooists don't have this on hand, so you will have to bring your own.

 "I want a tattoo but I'm afraid of the pain," is super common to hear, and having those feelings is natural.
-But we can assure you that it will not be as bad as you imagine and that it will end soon.
+But we can assure you that it will not be as bad as you imagine and will be over very quickly.
 We can also guarantee that if you find the right tattooist for you, the pain will be well worth it.

 Fear of Needles